LauriTahvanainen/GambleBoard/documentation/tasks.md

 |As a user I want to be able to place a bet on “back” bet pools|Ronin||||
 - Display and selection of  a league on which I want to bet
 - On “Back” bets the stake is given automatically.
+- Fixed stake, accepting the odds of the creator of the bet

 |Goal|Dev|Workload|Deadline|Done|
 |----|---|--------|--------|----|